krakenjs/express-enrouten/README.md

 ### Named Routes
 For `index` and `directory` configurations there is also support for named routes.
-The normal express router that is passed in will always behave as such, but in addition it can be used to name a route, adding the name and path to `app.locals.routes`.
+The normal express router that is passed in will always behave as such, but in addition it can be used to name a route, adding the name and path to `app.locals.enrouten.routes`.
 For example:
 ```javascript
 'use strict';